Naltox/modelify/README.md

 # Modelify

-Modelify is a tool that created models from JSON.
+Modelify is a tool that creates models from JSON.

 ## Installation